GPUOpen-Drivers/llpc/llpc/docs/DdnBindlessTexture.md

 The ARB_bindless_texture extension was published in 2013, when we implemented this extension in OGLP driver there was no SPIR-V opcode or extension support it, so we had to add two flags to indicate whether the bindless texture/image are used in the program, we can get this state from glslang, when one texture/image in a shader is declared as bindless, all the textures/images in the given program will be handled as bindless mode, which can simplify our driver’s implementation, so in LLPC’s implementation we will continue to follow this way.

-Two pipeline options are added to indicate whether the bindless texture or image is used, these flags are set at program link-time, so that when Llpc::Compiler::buildShaderModuleResourceUsage() is called,  the texture variables can be recognized as its real type variables (eg. if declared as `layout(bindless_sampler) uniform sampler2D s1;`, it will be recognized as a 64bit uint typed default uniform variable, instead of a texture), so that we can create the correct resourceMappingNode table for each kind of resource.
-And these two flags will also be checked at pipeline compile-time, so that we can generate the correct LLVM IR for bindless texture.
+Two pipeline options are added to indicate whether the bindless texture or image is used, these two flags will be checked at pipeline compile-time, so that we can generate the correct LLVM IR for bindless texture.

 ``` c++
 struct PipelineOptions {